Burma-Myanmar (1988 – first combat deaths)

 When (has fighting occurred): One of the world’s longest running civil wars started after Burma gained independence from the United Kingdom in 1948.
 There was an uprising in 1988.
 Aung San Suu Kyi’s NLD won the 1990 elections.
 The military junta did not recognize the results and instead placed Suu Kyi under house arrest.
 The military junta ruled from 1962 until 2011, with the Generals frequently accused of gross human rights abuses.
 Many ceasefires were signed in 2007, subsequently broken, and renewed in 2011 after the transition to a parliamentary government.
 In 2010, the NLD boycotted the elections and the pro-military USDP received 80 per cent of the vote.
 Aung San Suu Kyi was released from house arrest the week after the election.
 In early 2011, Thein Sein was named the new President and the transition from military to civilian rule began.

-Where (has the conflict taken place): With many ethnic and rebel groups involved, fighting has taken place throughout the country.
-In 2013, there was significant anti-Muslim violence in central Burma.
+Where (has the conflict taken place): Fighting between the military and rebels has taken place throughout the country, especially in eight of the country’s 14 states: Rakhine, Karen, Kachin, Shan, Chin, Arakan, Karenni and Mon.
+In 2013, there was significant anti-Muslim violence in central Myanmar.

 2015 Fighting centred on Kokang and Kachin states, with violence seemingly higher in the first half of the year.
 Nevertheless, the government and ethnic armed groups agreed to a draft Nationwide Ceasefire Agreement (NCA) in March.
 The text of this agreement was finalized in August; in October an official ceasefire was signed by the government and eight of 15 ethnic armed groups.
 The following month, Aung San Suu Kyi’s National League for Democracy (NLD) won Burma’s first relatively free and fair election in 25 years; it should be noted that the Rohingya Muslim minority could not vote.
 Fighting between ethnic armed groups was taking place as the year ended.